oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 ## Notes❗

+- **CORS**: Make sure to set the `credentials` option to `true` in your CORS configuration.
+This allows cookies to be sent with cross-origin requests.
 - **TSConfig**: Make sure you set the `module` is not `commonjs` in your `tsconfig.json`.
 Our recommendation is to set `module` to `node16` and `target` to `es6`.
 - **Frontend Cookies** - Make sure to include credentials with every request from the frontend to the backend.